frschu/aligned_oblique_in_rnns/README.md

 ### Requirements
 All code was run with python 3.10.6, with packages specified in `requirements.txt` (to be used within a python venv).
 Simulations are run with pytorch.
 They should run both on CPU and GPU (most recent tests only on CPU).
-For plotting, a recent version of Latex should be installed.

 @ Friedrich Schuessler, 2023